class

 INT is determined by the limits you set in the LDtk field value specifications.
 (See the image below)

-By default, it uses std::int16_t
+By default, if you don't set any limit, it uses std::int32_t

 .